 The County designates the entire study area as Agriculture, Watershed and Open-Space and contemplates a limited variety of non-urban uses ranging from agriculture to processing of agricultural products.
 The designation also allows for a single-family residence.
 The designation is supported by the County's zoning standard of Agricultural Watershed for the affected assessor parcels, which specifies a minimum lot requirement of 160 acres.
+The County General Plan was updated in 2008 to illustrate the entire study area as part of American Canyon's ULL.
+This illustration reflects the County's expectation the entire study area will be eventually developed for urban type uses within American Canyon.

 American Canyon divides the study area between two distinct designations and prezoning standards.
-Nearly two-thirds of the study area lying along the eastern half is designated and prezoned by American Canyon as Special Study, which specifies all uses and densities shall be determined by a subsequent study.
-The remaining one-third of the study area lying along the western half is designated and prezoned by American Canyon as Town Center.
+One-half of the study area lying along the eastern half is designated and prezoned by American Canyon as Special Study, which specifies all uses and densities shall be determined by a subsequent study.
+The remaining one-half of the study area is designated and prezoned by American Canyon as Town Center.
 The Town Center assignments contemplate a broad mix of urban uses ranging from residential to visitor-serving facilities.
 Actual uses and densities, however, would be determined as part of a future specific plan.
-Markedly, land designations and prezoning standards for the entire study area were adopted by American Canyon in August 2008 in response to a citizens initiative certified to have been signed by more than 10% of eligible voters.
+Markedly, land designations and prezoning standards for the entire study area were adopted by American Canyon in August 2008 in response to a citizens' initiative certified to have been signed by more than 10% of eligible voters.

-There are no current projects tied to the study area.
-However, as referenced above, American Canyon has recently redesignated one-third of the study area lying immediately adjacent to the City's current sphere as Town Center.
-This designation for the affected lands and represents an expansion of a long-standing proposed project tied to an approximate 100 acre area immediately south of the study area involving three assessor parcels collectively referred to as the horsehoe.
-The most recent version of the town center project was prepared in May 2006 and involved developing the 100 acre area site south of the study area into 600 to 650 new multi-residential units along with a mixture of commercial, retail, and public uses.
-American Canyon has decided to expand the scope of the proposed project to include 130 additional acres lying within the study area to allow, among other things, for the expansion of Newell Drive to South Napa Junction Road.
+There are no existing projects tied to the study area.
+However, as referenced above, American Canyon has recently redesignated one-half of the study area lying immediately adjacent to the City's current sphere as Town Center.26 This designation for the affected lands represents an expansion of a long-standing development concept tied to an approximate 100 acre area immediately south of the study area involving three assessor parcels collectively referred to as the horseshoe.
+The most recent version of the town center concept was prepared in May 2006 and involved developing the 100 acre area site south of the study area into 600 to 650 residential units along with a mixture of commercial, retail, and public uses.
+American Canyon has decided to expand the scope of the development concept to include 220 additional acres lying in the study area to allow, among other things, for the extension of Newell Drive to Green Island Road to serve as an alternate and congestion-relieving route to State Highway 29.